-14. Forecasts derived from email statistic trends predict that over $350 million will go to email ad spend this 2019.
+14. Forecasts derived from email statistic trends predicted that over $350 million went to email ad spend in 2019.

-And experts anticipate the number of active email accounts to reach 5.6 billion by 2019.
+As per experts’ forecast the number of active email accounts should reach 4 billion this year.
 All of this is due to email marketing giving marketers and businesses a bigger bang for their buck.
 And with technologies allowing for better automation, it’s now possible to combine an email campaign with other campaign types like blogging, which is, according to blogging statistics, as well as 95% of marketers, a powerful lead generation tool.

 15. 8.4% of the email addresses submitted via webform are invalid ones.

 While this may seem like a relatively insignificant percentage, this causes a huge hit to email ROI over time.
 On top of this, sending emails to invalid email addresses winds up damaging your sender reputation.

 Unchecked, a bad sender reputation can land your messages in spam folders or get you blacklisted by internet and email service providers altogether.
 With the addition of email validation, it’s possible to prevent this from happening.
 It can be used retroactively to clean subscriber lists as well as prevent bad emails from getting into new lists.

 16. Email marketing stats reveal that a meager 30% of brands utilize the power of personalization.